USS Higgins: History

 In February 2005, the ship conducted the Congressionally-mandated inspection by the Board of Inspection and Survey (INSURV).
-This complete material assessment of the ship was successfully completed and was highlighted by a one-day underway demonstration which showcased Higginss high levels of combat readiness with near-perfect grades in nearly every category.
+This complete material assessment of the ship was successfully completed and was highlighted by a one-day underway demonstration which showcased Higginss levels of combat readiness with near-perfect grades in nearly every category.
 The next pre-deployment milestone consisted of Higginss ordnance onload at Naval Weapons Station Seal Beach.
 Once the ship was outfitted with her deployment load of ammunition, Higgins was once again underway with the Nimitz Strike Group in March for a Joint Task Force Exercise.
-Coincident with that two-week exercise, Higgins sent three teams to the recently instituted Non-Compliant Visit, Board, Search, and Seizure school and, as a result, became one of the first ships to deploy to the Fifth Fleet AOR with an organic non-compliant boarding capability, greatly enhancing her effectiveness in waging the Global War on Terrorism.
+Coincident with that two-week exercise, Higgins sent three teams to the recently instituted Non-Compliant Visit, Board, Search, and Seizure School and, as a result, became one of the first ships to deploy to the Fifth Fleet area of responsibility with an organic non-compliant boarding capability, enhancing her effectiveness in waging the global war on terrorism.